st165026/Fact-driven-Storytelling-with-LLMs/readme.md

 - **Purpose**: compute a completeness score of the pyramid, indicating whether the claim has sufficient supporting arguments.

 ### Flan-T5-Large Model (evidences extraction) 📔
-- **Source**: Derived from the paper "Turning Paragraphs and Sentences into Atomic Facts for Efficient Retrieval" (2024) (https://arxiv.org/pdf/2312.06648).
+- **Source**: Derived from the paper "Dense X Retrieval: What Retrieval Granularity Should We Use?"
+(2024) (https://arxiv.org/pdf/2312.06648).
 - **Purpose**: Utilized for extracting and generating atomic propositions from documents, enabling more effective and token-efficient retrieval of evidence.

 ## Installation 🛠️